piclas-framework/piclas/docs/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

     hopr hopr.ini

-This creates the mesh file *plasma_wave_mesh.h5* in HDF5 format.
+This creates the mesh file *plasma_wave_mesh.h5* in HDF5 format and is depicted in {numref}`fig:plasma-wave-mesh`.
 Alternatively, if you do not want to run **hopr** yourself, you can also use the provided mesh.

 The size of the simulation domain is set to [$2\pi\times0.2\times0.2$] m$^{3}$ and is defined by the single block information in the line, where each node of the hexahedral element is defined

     Corner         =   (/0.,0.,0.,,6.2831,0.,0.,,6.2831, ... /)